 3. Thrill seekers can take part in outdoor activities such as hiking, mountain biking as well other winter sports like snow boarding and sledging at Gerontovrachos, Kelaria and Fterolaka.

 4. Indulge in some shopping as here you’ll find local and international luxury brands as well as a great variety of skiing and outdoor gear.
-At the main shopping strip you will come across a range of chic boutiques stocking local and international designers as well as the popular concept store L’escalier that is full of stylish pieces.
+At the main shopping strip you will come across a range of chic boutiques stocking well-known brands as well as the popular concept store L’escalier that is full of stylish pieces.

 5. Enjoy a winter cocktail, a glass of port, or a shot of Tsipouro at Isidora Gallery Bar, Sehre Cafe, Gospel or Doctor John Chillout Bar, which all serve up amazing drinks for the colder months.

 6. Taste some local wines such as Parnassos red variety “Mavroudi”, which has Protected Designation of Origin status since 2006, or the “Black Arachova Vine.”

 7. Try the amazing Formaela cheese- usually served as melted ‘saganaki’ with a squeeze of lemon.

 8. Also make sure you taste the local Amfissa olives.

 9. To warm up, sit in front of a fireplace and sip on the locally grown organic mountain tea.

 12. Visit the church of Agios Giorgios with its picturesque clocktower rising over the village.
 Byzantine churches and monasteries are very special here and every year, on the name day of Agios Giorgios, there is a huge festival in Arachova, celebrating this historical event and the Protector Saint of the town.
 There is a Holy Mass and celebrations outside the beautiful church, which sits on the highest spot of the town.